NCCA/MayaNGL/README.md

 ## To Do:

-- Handles: Create new Transformation handles for move, rotate, scale.
+- Handles: Create new transformation handles for moving selected objects.

 ## Improvements: